stratosphereips/StratosphereLinuxIPS/docs/usage.md

 ## Whitelisting

 Slips allows you to whitelist some pieces of data in order to avoid its processing.
-In particular you can whitelist an IP address, a domain, a MAC address or a complete organization.
+In particular, you can whitelist an IP address, a domain, a MAC address or a complete organization.
 You can choose to whitelist what is going __to__ them and what is coming __from__ them.
 You can also choose to whitelist the flows, so they are not processed, or the alerts, so you see the flows but don't receive alerts on them.
 The idea of whitelisting is to avoid